World Cup-holders South Africa pull out of Rugby Championship - RFI

 "SANZAAR recognises the challenges and adversity that the national unions have had to face this year due to the pandemic," he added.

-"It is a tribute to the unions in how they have been able to adapt and, dependent on Covid restrictions, run domestic competitions with the exception of Argentina who has been impacted the hardest through their lockdown."
+"It is a tribute to the unions in how they have been able to adapt."

+However, South Africa's no-show could signal an end to the SANZAAR alliance, which has become increasingly tenuous during the coronavirus crisis.

+"It would not be a surprise if the World Cup champions now play all of their rugby in Europe," said a report in the Sydney Morning Herald.

-The Springboks, who beat England in the World Cup final last November, now face the prospect of no Test match rugby until they host the British and Irish Lions in Soweto next July.
+The Springboks, whose last match was their win over England in the World Cup final last November, now face the prospect of no Test rugby until they host the British and Irish Lions in Soweto next July -- a gap of 20 months.

-There will also be a considerable financial blow with SA Rugby standing to lose a reported 300 million rand ($18 million/15.5 million euros) by not taking part.
+They will also suffer a considerable financial blow with SA Rugby standing to lose a reported 300 million rand ($18 million/15.5 million euros) by not taking part.

 Rugby Championship draw: